In response to Corona Virus….

-Here are some examples of when you should make or change your Will.
+Here are some examples of when you should consider changing your Will.

 - You start living together – without a Will, your cohabitee will not inherit any of your assets.
 Who receives all of your belongings would instead be decided by the rules of intestacy.